AdobeDocs/pass.en/help/authentication/android-application-registration.md

 Starting with version 3.0 of the Android AccessEnabler SDK, we are changing the Authentication mechanism with Adobe's servers.
 Instead of using a public key and secret system to sign the requestorID, we are introducing the concept of a Software Statement string that can be used to obtain an access token that is later used for all calls that the SDK makes to our servers.
 In addition to a Software Statement you will also need to create a deep link for your application.

-For more information, see [Dynamic Client Registration](/help/authentication/dynamic-client-registration.md)
+For more information, see [Dynamic Client Registration Overview](./dcr-api/dynamic-client-registration-overview.md).

 ## What is a Software Statement? {#what}